mlgranger540/words-of-a-fanboy/README.md

 Also eventually it would be good to have a 'sign up for updates' feature where people could then get emails when I post.

+## Content Management System

+[Prismic](https://prismic.io/) Headless CMS is used to create, manage and publish the blog posts to the site.

+## Deployment

+The site is hosted on [Google Firebase](https://firebase.google.com/).

+The live site can be found [here](https://not-suitable-for-life.web.app/) or [here](https://not-suitable-for-life.firebaseapp.com/).

 ## Technologies

 ### Languages